No billy goat or 'Bambino' but Washingtonians wonder if baseball team is jinxed

 Unlike some other cities, Washington has no cute anecdotes about baseball jinxes – no “Curse of the Bambino,” no billy goats said to be causing its baseball team to chronically underachieve when it matters most.

 Fans at Washington’s 9-8 season-ending divisional round playoff loss to the Chicago Cubs on Thursday night did say there is a man who habitually sacrifices rubber chickens during losing streaks.
 “He cuts their heads off.
-He seems like a nice guy though,” said Nationals’ fan Keith Zukowski of Falls Church, Va.
+He seems like a nice guy though,” said Nationals fan Keith Zukowski of Falls Church, Va.

 But a jinx?

-“I think it's overblown a little bit but it causes D.C. fans to be apprehensive,” said Grant Daniels of Lorton, Va.
+“I think it's overblown a little bit, but it causes D.C. fans to be apprehensive,” said Grant Daniels of Lorton, Va.
 “If this happens again four or five more times, we'll get there.”

 Cursed or not, Washington now has a run of 93 years without winning a postseason baseball series.
 The city hasn’t only lost baseball games, it has lost teams – twice (to Minnesota and Texas).
 The Nationals, who arrived from Montreal in 2005 after the nation’s capital went 33 years without a team, were eliminated in the first playoff round in 2012, 2014, 2016 and this year.